-Employees engaged in the operation of the asphalt distributor, tar bucket, cement mixer, concrete, crack sealing wand and work involving road repairs, asphalt inspection and testing where in the opinion of the Department Head or delegate, boots and/or clothing suffer damage, shall be paid the sum of THIRTY-FIVE (35) cents an hour over and above their basic hourly rate as compensation for such damage.
+Employees engaged in the operation of the asphalt distributor, tar bucket, cement mixer, concrete, crack sealing wand-and work involving road repairs, asphalt inspection and testing where in the opinion of the Department Head or delegate, boots and/or clothing suffer damage, shall be paid the sum of one dollar and twenty five cents (\$1.25) per hour over and above their basic hourly rate as compensation for such damage.

-Employees, when operating the pavement breaker or air tamper, shall be paid the sum of THIRTY-FIVE (35) cents an hour over and above their basic hourly rate.
+Employees, when operating the pavement breaker or air tamper, shall be paid the sum of one dollar and twenty five cents (\$1.25) per hour over and above their basic hourly rate.

-When employees are engaged in the removing of solids from sewage lift station walls, they shall be paid the sum of THIRTY-FIVE (35) cents an hour over and above their basic hourly rate.
+When employees are engaged in the removing of solids from sewage lift station walls, they shall be paid the sum of one dollar and twenty five cents (\$1.25) per hour over and above their basic hourly rate.

-When employees are engaged in sanitary sewer cleaning, the repair of a sanitary sewer, sewer and water inspection or waste plant work, and come in contact with the sewer material, they shall receive an additional THIRTY-FIVE (35) cents an hour, over and above their basic hourly rate.
+When employees are engaged in sanitary sewer cleaning, the repair of a sanitary sewer, sewer and water inspection (including hydrant maintenance), waste plant work, potable water repairs and dig-ups, hydrovac excavating, work at cemetery or mausoleum interment which exposes the employee to noxious substances, clean-up of abnormal amounts of bodily substances, contact with the sewer material, they shall receive an additional one dollar and twenty five cents (\$1.25) per hour, over and above their basic hourly rate.